 “I don’t know what it is, but every year the bonfire and fireworks make me cry,” she said.
 “And I love that moment on the football field when we recognize all of the Homecoming award recipients.
 Honoring them is so much fun!”

 Now, it’s Dodson’s turn to receive one of TU’s most cherished distinctions.
-As Ms. Homecoming, she will represent TU at all Homecoming activities, scheduled this year for Oct.
-24-27.
+As Ms. Homecoming, she will represent TU at all Homecoming activities.
 Although it is not required for the honoree to be a TU graduate, Dodson’s status as an alumna makes the award that much more special.
 Originally from the St. Louis area, she remembers feeling an immediate connection to TU as a student.
-She is a member of the Delta Delta Delta sorority, majored in advertising and public relations and met her husband, Mike (BA ’80), during their junior year.
+She is a member of the Tri Delta sorority, majored in advertising and public relations and met her husband, Mike (BA ’80), during their junior year.

 “Those bonds started instantly when I stepped on campus, and as a Tri Delta, I had instant friends and sisters for guidance,” she said.

-This year’s Homecoming celebration will be particularly bittersweet for Dodson as she wraps up another TU chapter of her life.
-She has decided to move on to other adventures and will complete her last day as an employee on July 1.
+This year’s Homecoming celebration will be particularly bittersweet for Dodson.
+She wrapped up another TU chapter of her life and completed her last day as an employee on July 1.

 “The main thing that touches my heart about all of this is the love and incredible passion I have for TU,” she said.
 “I’m so honored that I can continue to share that wherever I go.
 I’ve learned and grown so much, and being named Ms. Homecoming goes above and beyond anything I could ever dream of in my life.”

 Dodson plans to remain active in TU Alumni volunteer opportunities and nonprofit projects around Tulsa.
 She’s excited to explore new adventures such as traveling more with Mike and visiting their sons, Jake (BS ’14) and Sam, in Texas as often as possible.